PolymathNetwork/polymesh_docs/Polymesh/docs/governance.md

 When the Governance Council triggers a PIP snapshot, we take these signals and use them to order the community submitted PIPs for consideration by the Governance Council.

-Currently we take a linear count of positive and negative signals and use these to order PIPs, but in the future we can consider more expressive mechanisms, such as quadratic voting by leveraging our confidential identity model (TODO: Link).
+Currently we take a linear count of positive and negative signals and use these to order PIPs, but in the future we can consider more expressive mechanisms, such as quadratic voting by leveraging our [confidential identity](./confidential_identity.md) model.

 Token holders can unbond their POLYX and remove their support (or lack of support) from a PIP at any time.
 Bonding POLYX to signal on different PIPs does not prevent token holders from staking their POLYX.